MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/modify-cloud-management-gateway.md

 - **Certificate file**: Change the server authentication certificate for the CMG.
 This option is useful when you renew the certificate before it expires.
 When you get a new certificate, make sure its common name is the same.

   > [!NOTE]
   > When you renew the server authentication certificate for the CMG, the FQDN that you specify for the certificate's common name (CN) is case-sensitive.
-For example, if the CN of the current certificate is `https://granitefalls.contoso.com`, create the new certificate with the same lowercase CN.
-The wizard won't accept a certificate with the CN `https://GRANITEFALLS.CONTOSO.COM`.
+For example, if the CN of the current certificate is `granitefalls.contoso.com`, create the new certificate with the same lowercase CN.
+The wizard won't accept a certificate with the CN `GRANITEFALLS.CONTOSO.COM`.

+- **Description**: Specify an optional description to further identify this CMG in the Configuration Manager console.

-- **VM Instance**: change the number of virtual machines that the service uses in Azure.
+- **VM Instance**: Change the number of virtual machines that the service uses in Azure.
 This setting allows you to dynamically scale the service up or down based on usage or cost considerations.

-- **Certificates**: add or remove trusted root or intermediate CA certificates.
+- **Certificates**: Add or remove trusted root or intermediate CA certificates.
 This option is useful when adding new CAs, or retiring expired certificates.

 - **Verify Client Certificate Revocation**: If you didn't originally enable this setting when you created the CMG, you can enable it afterwards after you publish the CRL.
 For more information, see [Publish the certificate revocation list](security-and-privacy-for-cloud-management-gateway.md#publish-the-certificate-revocation-list).

-- **Enforce TLS 1.2**: Require the CMG to use the TLS 1.2 encryption protocol.
-For more information on TLS 1.2, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).
+- **Enforce TLS 1.2**: The CMG enables this option by default.
+Require it to use the TLS 1.2 encryption protocol.
+For more information, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).

 - **Allow CMG to function as a cloud distribution point and serve content from Azure storage**: The CMG enables this option by default.
-A CMG can also serve content to clients.
-This functionality reduces the required certificates and cost of Azure VMs.<!--1358651-->
+If you plan on targeting deployments with content to clients, you need to configure the CMG to serve content.<!--1358651-->

 ### Alerts tab